Attila Kerekes

 Attila Kerekes (born 4 April 1954) is a Hungarian former footballer who played at both professional and international levels as a defender.

 Career

 Born in Budapest, Kerekes played club football in both Hungary and Turkey for Békéscsaba and Bursaspor.

-He also earned 15 caps for the Hungarian national team between 1976 and 1984, representing them at the 1982 FIFA World Cup.
+He also earned 15 caps for the Hungary national team between 1976 and 1984, representing them at the 1982 FIFA World Cup.